Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "There... shouldn’t be, sir," Burgess decided.

-"We’ll watch it carefully, of course…" Arés added.
+"We’ll watch it carefully, of course..."
+Arés added.

 "Good enough.
 See to it, lads.
 And bloody cheer up!
 Have some fun!
 Don’t be old men before your time."